 Jump to section

 It works by binding to the GABA-A receptor, causing a hyperpolarization of the neuron.
 Chloride, which is negatively charged, moves into the neuron, which renders it less responsive to stimulation.
-In essence, when levels of GABA increase, it suppresses or inhibits the central nervous system (CNS) to reduce excitability and, when bound, produces a calming effect that may support a reduction in stress, anxiety, and sleeplessness.
+In essence, when levels of GABA increase, it suppresses or inhibits the central nervous system (CNS) to reduce excitability and, when GABA receptors are bound, produces a calming effect that may support a reduction in stress, anxiety, and sleeplessness.

 - The science behind GABA + stress/anxiety